Concordia Students Think Outside the Classroom on Expo Day

-Tour the Metropolitan Museum of Art not only viewing of the current exhibits, but a visit behind-the scenes to see items not currently on view and how exhibits are staged.
+Tour the Metropolitan Museum of Art - students not only viewed current exhibits, but also visited behind-the scenes to see items not currently on view.

 Trip to the Westchester Funeral Home explored the social and psychological aspects of grieving and death in American culture.

 New York Historical Society Tour viewed two exhibits at the museum on the Upper West Side of Manhattan, "John Brown: The Abolitionist and His Legacy" and "Lincoln and New York."